the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

     """
 	Check the `main_app` logs for errors, warnings, or other critical information given a user query.
-	Useful if the user is hitting a particular HTTP error code.
+	Useful if the user is hitting a particular HTTP error code, which will be formatted as [HTTP XXX <ERROR NAME>].
     """

     ...